 Your article should be divided into distinct sections.
 A brief heading is assigned to each subsection.
 Every heading ought to be displayed on a distinct line.
 When cross-referencing text, it is best to use subsections as often as possible; instead of just referring to “the text,” refer to the subsection by heading.

-Generally speaking, although not always, the content of original articles and briefs should be broken up into the following sections: introduction, methods, results, and discussion.
+Generally speaking, although not always, the content of original articles and briefs should be broken up into the following sections: introduction, methods, results, discussion and conclusion.

 3. Abstract